mayasharma2110/Name-the-element/README.md

 * The bootstrap library was also used to help make the progress bar in the quiz.

-* The [w3schools site](https://www.w3schools.com/howto/howto_js_countdown.asp) helped me to get the timer for my quiz.
+* The [w3schools site](https://www.w3schools.com/howto/howto_js_countdown.asp) helped me to create the timer for my quiz.

 ### Content